 Once you have clicked on the “Add” button, you’ll see the code inside the blog post/page like so.

 You see how nice the code is displayed?
 Using the visual editor is a safe way to use this plugin when posting codes in your blog post.
-It gives you less chances at accidentally deleting the **pre** code tags you see in the “Text Editor” and have a non working code.
-Remember, if you mess up your code when you publish it, your visitors will have issues with their blogs and you will get negative response’s.
+You have fewer chances to accidentally delete the **pre** code tags you see in the “Text Editor.”
+Remember, if you mess up your code when you publish it, your visitors will have issues with their blogs.
 My suggestion would be to use the “visual editor” version when you want to post codes.

 That’s it, that’s how simple it is to post the code with the Crayon Syntax Highlighter.
 Simple right?
 I did not show you what to change in the plugin settings page or what to select in the plugin popup box before you drop your code in because it doesn’t matter.
 The way I showed you works.
-Go to my example page I linked earlier in this tutorial and copy the code… its simple right?
+Go to my example page I linked earlier in this tutorial and copy the code.

 If you have found this tutorial helpful in any way, please consider sharing it online with your followers.